GENETICS 3520 - Gene Expression & Hum & Dev Genetics (Theory) III

-Course Code GENETICS 3520 Course Gene Expression & Hum & Dev Genetics (Theory) III Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites GENETICS 2150 & GENETICS 2520 Corequisites SCIENCE 3100 Incompatible GENETICS 3211, GENETICS 3212 & GENETICS 3210 Restrictions Available to B.Sc (Advanced) students only Course Description The material taught in this courses is organised around the theme of genes how genes function and their roles in development and disease.
+Course Code GENETICS 3520 Course Gene Expression & Hum & Dev Genetics (Theory) III Coordinating Unit School of Molecular and Biomedical Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 40 hours per week Prerequisites GENETICS 2150 & GENETICS 2520 Corequisites SCIENCE 3100 Incompatible GENETICS 3211, GENETICS 3212 & GENETICS 3210 Restrictions Available to B.Sc (Advanced) students only Course Description The material taught in this courses is organised around the theme of genes how genes function and their roles in development and disease.
 The aim is to give students an appreciation, at an advanced level, of the mechanisms that control gene expression, the genetic determination of developmental pathways, the various types of human genetic mutation that lead to disease and the pathogenic pathways from genotype to phenotype.

 Course Coordinator: Associate Professor Michael Lardelli

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesThe course aims to give students a level of understanding of concepts and experimental techniques in the areas of gene regulation, developmental genetics and human genetics that would enable them to develop competencies expected of a university graduate in Genetics.
 The course cannot hope to cover comprehensively the very broad range of research questions in these areas but it will give students understanding of specific exemplary questions and provide them with knowledge of how they can extend their learning as required by future studies and employment.

 The anticipated knowledge, skills and/or attitudes to be developed by the student are: